Tadreebi/be/README.md

 - If possible, it's recommended to test others' work as well.
 - When an error found, branch out of dev to fix the error with following CLI command git checkout -b new_branch_name dev
+- There is probably an error that will occur, which is resulted by not adding permissions to models' views.

 ## Minor Fixes to Do